Prostitution in the United States: Legal measures and morality campaigns

-In 1908, the government founded the Bureau of Investigation (BOI, from 1935, the FBI) to investigate "white slavery" by interviewing brothel employees to discover if they had been kidnapped.
+In 1908, the government founded the Bureau of Investigation (BOI; from 1935, the FBI) to investigate "white slavery" by interviewing brothel employees to discover if they had been kidnapped.
 Out of 1,106 prostitutes interviewed in one city, six said they were victims of white slavery.
 The White-Slave Traffic Act (Mann Act) of 1910 prohibited so-called white slavery.
 It also banned the interstate transportation of women for "immoral purposes".
 Its primary stated intent was to address prostitution and perceived immorality.
 The Supreme Court later included consensual debauchery, adultery, and polygamy under "immoral purposes".
 Prior to World War I, there were few laws criminalizing prostitutes or the act of prostitution.

-During World War I, the U.S. government developed a public health program called the American Plan which authorized the military to arrest any woman within five miles of a military cantonment.
+During World War I, the U.S. government developed a public health program called the American Plan that authorized the military to arrest any woman within five miles of a military cantonment.
 If found infected, a woman could be sentenced to a hospital or a "farm colony" until cured.
 By the end of the war 15,520 prostitutes had been imprisoned, the majority never being medically hospitalized.

-In 1918, the Chamberlain-Kahn Act which implemented the American Plan, gave the government the power to quarantine any woman suspected of having venereal disease.
-A medical examination was required, and if it revealed to be VD, this discovery could constitute proof of prostitution.
+In 1918, the Chamberlain–Kahn Act, which implemented the American Plan, empowered the government to quarantine any woman suspected of having venereal disease.
+A medical examination was required, and if it revealed the presence of VD, the discovery could be considered proof of prostitution.
 The purpose of this law was to prevent the spread of venereal diseases among U.S. soldiers.
 During World War I, Storyville, a district in New Orleans where prostitution was permitted, was shut down to prevent VD transmission to soldiers in nearby army and navy camps.